 Please note this website is protected by SSL to ensure your information is secure.

-PLEASE BE AWARE THAT DUE TO THE CURRENT HEALTH SITUATION,
+DUE TO THE CURRENT HEALTH SITUATION,

 CLUB SERIES ARE POSTPONED UNTIL FURTHER NOTICE!

 As a result of the present situation caused by the coronavirus pandemic Scarborough Model Yacht Club has ceased all activity at Wykham Lakes